A Style Guide for Students Writing Papers and Reports

 This book's main drawback is that it uses American rules, which are some times conflicting with Australian/British rules.
 She follows the official American rules to the dot, including where no-one else does, and occasionally produces bizarre results.
 The book is nevertheless very useful.

 Another good (although highly incomplete) reference are the Notes for Authors editor Peter Salus wrote for the (long-defunct) Usenix Computing Systems journal.
-You can tell from the examples that this was written in the '80s, but the advise (except as it relates to the troff typesetting program) is still current.
+You can tell from the examples that this was written in the '80s, but the advice (except as it relates to the troff typesetting program) is still current.

 The below hints are generally consistent with British/Australian rules, but sometimes narrower, particularly if this makes them consistent with American rules as well.